 In total, BT overcharged 5923 EE customers by £42,709 for calls to 118 numbers, as a result of these billing errors.
 Of this £10,639 was paid by EE’s customers and has been refunded.
 The remaining sum was not billed to customers, as EE amended the customer bills before they were issued.

 EE is a repeat offender in terms of enforcement action (indeed, Ofcom refer to EE as having “one of the worse compliance records of any [Communications Provider]”) and Ofcom have outlined why it considers a deterrence as a relative factor in levying the £245,000 fine.

 BT did not exactly do themselves any favours in this case either.
 Ofcom found BT’s regulatory team to have ineffectively communicated with the EE operational team and BT had given several (seemingly spurious) assurances to Ofcom prior to the implementation deadline that the required changes would be made.

 Additionally, there are aspects of the market for calls to directory enquiries that can have a disproportionate impact on the more vulnerable in society.
-Altogether then, it is unsurprising that Ofcom descended upon BT like a tonne of bricks.
-However, the seriousness is not materially impacted by whether or not BT might have actually charged £42,709 to its customers or only the £10,639 they were actually charged.
+Altogether then, it is unsurprising that Ofcom were minded to descend upon BT like a tonne of bricks.
+However, a scan of the decision suggests Ofcom did not consider the seriousness of the offence materially impacted by whether or not BT might or might not have actually overcharged £42,709 to its customers or only the £10,639 they were actually overcharged.